-English Language
+English Language (IGCSE)

-Are you interested in: Reading fiction and non-fiction, analysing language, form and structure, writing creatively, seeing how writers position you to respond to their writing?
+Are you interested in: Reading fiction and non-fiction, analysing language, form and structure, writing creatively and seeing how writers position you to respond to their writing?

 Head of subject: Mrs Smith

-Exam board: AQA
+Exam board: Cambridge IGCSE First Language English

-Exam code/s: 8700

-Entry requirements:

-None

-This exciting and challenging course offers you the opportunity to evaluate the impact of writers' techniques and then have a go at using them yourself!
-Although this is a compulsory aspect of your study, your writing will develop in its maturity and you will be able to analyse, evaluate and promote your point of view.
-Preparation for your working life, both written and spoken, is covered on this challenging course.
+This exciting and challenging international course offers you the opportunity to evaluate the impact of writers' techniques and then have a go at using them yourself!
+Although this is a compulsory aspect of your study, your writing will develop in its maturity and you will be able to analyse, evaluate and promote your point of view all of which are essential preparation for your working life.